Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 There’s even a dedicated area for swimming so you don’t have to worry about boats getting in the way.

-Since the beach is quite small, it’s usually very crowded on the weekends and you might have a hard time finding an empty spot if you don’t come early enough.
+Since the beach is quite small, it’s usually very crowded on weekends and you might have a hard time finding an empty spot if you don’t come early enough.

 a white sand beach with azure blue water at pereybere mauritius